Kooroshoo/intro-to-robotics/docs/01-introduction-to-robotic-systems.md

 ![A rigid robot holds its position against a push; a compliant robot yields and then settles](assets/images/compliance_rigidity.svg)
 </p>

-Compliance doesn't require special hardware — a common technique called **impedance control** lets an otherwise rigid robot behave like a spring, purely in software.
+Compliance doesn't always require special hardware — a common technique called **impedance control** lets an otherwise rigid robot behave like a spring, purely in software.
 This trade-off matters most where robots interact with people or uncertain environments, like collaborative robots (cobots).